 Job Promotion - Certifications help you advance in companies by ensuring you have relevant skills the company can use immediately.
 When the opportunity to grow presents itself, you will be prepared to rise to the next level.

-Invest In Yourself - Being proactive about your continuing education shows employers you are committed to growing your skills.
-Investing in yourself gives employers reason to want to invest in you, too.
+Invest In Yourself - Being proactive about your continuing education shows employers that you are committed to growing your skills.
+Investing in yourself gives employers a reason to want to invest in you, too.

 How To Assess The Value Of A Short-Term Program